recent

 Suggested FAQs

 Q: Can I really get enough calcium without dairy?
 A: Absolutely.
 Many plant-based foods like calcium-set tofu, sesame seeds, and collard greens have higher bioavailability or density than milk.
-By eating a variety of these foods, you can easily meet the RDA of 1,000–1,200 mg.
+By eating a variety of these foods, you can It is possible to meet recommended calcium intake needs without dairy by planning a balanced diet that includes calcium-rich foods and, when needed, fortified products. of 1,000–1,200 mg.

 Q: Does spinach count as a good calcium source?
 A: While spinach is high in calcium, it is also very high in oxalates, which block absorption.
 Only about 5% of its calcium is usable.
 Better green options include low-oxalate greens like bok choy, kale, and collard greens.